Learning XQuery and eXist-db

 XQuery is a functional programming language, so many things that you do in procedural programs are not recommended or not possible.
 In XQuery all variables should be immutable, meaning they should be set once and never changed.
 This aspect of XQuery allows it to be stateless and side-effect free.

-Iteration in XQuery uses parallel programming statements called FLOWR (For, Let, Order by, Where, Return).
-Each loop of a FLOWR statement is performed in a separate thread of execution.
-As a result you cannot use the output of any computation in a FLOWR loop as input for the next iteration.
+Iteration in XQuery uses parallel programming statements called FLWOR (For, Let, Where, Order by, Return).
+Each loop of a FLWOR statement is performed in a separate thread of execution.
+As a result you cannot use the output of any computation in a FLWOR loop as input for the next iteration.
 This concept can be difficult to learn if you have never used parallel programming systems.

 XQuery includes the use of XPath to select various nodes from an XML document.
 In native XML databases (and eXist is no exception) the shortest XPath expression is often the fastest since short expressions use element indexes.
 You can use a tool such as an XPath "builder" tool within an IDE such as oXygen to learn how to build XPath expressions.